DaI-sKy/Aweb/README.md

 # Aweb
-These are files for one of my projects in class, just a random web page
+These are files for one of my projects in class, just a random webpage